-Is Morbid Obesity or Obesity Covered by Your Individual Policy
+Is Obesity Covered by Your Individual Policy

 Contact your insurance provider to determine if obesity is covered.
 You can find your insurance provider’s phone number on the back of your insurance card.